haosulab/ManiSkill-Legacy/README.md

 Please refer to the documentation [here](https://github.com/haosulab/ManiSkill-Learn#demonstrations).

 ### Baselines
-We provide imitation learning and inverse RL baselines, as well as relevant development kits in [ManiSkill-Learn](https://github.com/haosulab/ManiSkill-Learn) framework.
+We provide a high-quality framework for training agents on the ManiSkill Benchmark at [ManiSkill-Learn](https://github.com/haosulab/ManiSkill-Learn).
+The framework supports various imitation learning and offline-RL baselines implemented using point-cloud based network architectures.
 Try it out!

 In our challenge, ManiSkill (this repo) contains the environments you need to work on, and [ManiSkill-Learn](https://github.com/haosulab/ManiSkill-Learn) framework contains the baselines provided by us.